nodejs/build/ansible/README.md

 1. Follow the [instructions to install the latest version of Ansible][ansible-install].
    * In most cases, using pip: `pip install ansible`.
+     * Newer versions of Ansible are incompatible with some older operating systems in the inventory (e.g. RHEL 8).
+In those cases you will need to install an older version of Ansible, e.g. if using `pip`:
+      ```console
+      pip install ansible-core==2.16.14 ansible==9.13
+      ```
    * If you use brew, then `brew install python3 ansible`, and then run `export PYTHONPATH=$(pip show pyyaml | grep Location | awk '{print $2}') ` before you use `ansible-playbook`.